Pemmican: History

-Trading people of mixed ancestry and becoming known as the Métis would go southwest onto the prairie in Red River carts, slaughter bison, convert it into pemmican, and carry it north to trade from settlements they would make adjacent to North West Company posts.
+Trading people of mixed ancestry who would become known as the Métis people would go southwest onto the prairie in Red River carts, slaughter bison, convert it into pemmican, and carry it north to trade from settlements they would make adjacent to North West Company posts.
 For these people on the edge of the prairie, the pemmican trade was as important a source of trade goods as was the beaver trade for the Indigenous peoples farther north.
 This trade was a major factor in the emergence of the new and distinct Métis society.
 Packs of pemmican would be shipped north and stored at the major fur posts: Fort Alexander, Cumberland House, Île-à-la-Crosse, Fort Garry, Norway House, and Edmonton House.

 So important was pemmican that, in 1814, governor Miles Macdonell started the Pemmican War with the Métis when he passed the short-lived Pemmican Proclamation, which forbade the export of pemmican from the Red River Colony.

-Alexander Mackenzie relied on pemmican on his 1793 expedition from the Canadas to the Pacific.
+Explorer Alexander Mackenzie relied on pemmican during his 1793 expedition from the Canadas to the Pacific.

 North Pole explorer Robert Peary used pemmican on all three of his expeditions, from 1886 to 1909, for both his men and his dogs.
 In his 1917 book, Secrets of Polar Travel, he devoted several pages to the food, stating, "Too much cannot be said of the importance of pemmican to a polar expedition.
 It is an absolute sine qua non.
 Without it a sledge-party cannot compact its supplies within a limit of weight to make a serious polar journey successful."

-British polar expeditions fed a type of pemmican to their dogs as "sledging rations".
+British polar expeditions fed a type of pemmican to their dogs known as "sledging rations".
 Called "Bovril pemmican" or simply "dog pemmican", it was a beef product consisting, by volume, of 2/3 protein and 1/3 fat (i.e., a 2:1 ratio of protein to fat), without carbohydrate.
 It was later ascertained that although the dogs survived on it, this was not a nutritious and healthy diet for them, being too high in protein.
-Members of Ernest Shackleton's 1914–1916 expedition to the Antarctic resorted to eating dog pemmican when they were stranded on ice during the antarctic summer.
+Members of Ernest Shackleton's 1914–1916 expedition to the Antarctic resorted to eating this sort of pemmican when they were stranded on ice during the Antarctic summer.